St John of Jerusalem Eye Hospital Group

-Services provided by our Hospitals, Clinics and Mobile Outreach Unit revive education and employment prospects, and contribute to economic growth.
+Services provided by our Hospitals, Clinics and Mobile Outreach Unit revive education and employment prospects, and contribute to economic growth and rebuilding the fractured infrastructure.

 We treat patients regardless of ethnicity, religion or ability to pay.